Conda package specification¶

 served over HTTPS, which has platform subdirectories, each of

-which contain conda packages and a repository index.
+which contains conda packages and a repository index.
 The index

 repodata.json lists all conda packages in the platform